-- combination of purity values obtained using independent methods, especially mass balance and qNMR, but also other techniques such as thermal analytical methods (DSC, TGA) as well as titrimetry, and coulometry as they become more widely used; - assignment of overall measurement uncertainty and reporting values at natural limits; - reliable quantification strategies for related structure impurity content.
+- combination of purity values obtained using independent methods, especially mass balance and qNMR, but also other techniques (DSC, titrimetry, coulometry) as they become more widely used; - assignment of overall measurement uncertainty and reporting values at natural limits; - reliable quantification strategies for related structure impurity content.

-Broader activities at the international and national levels will be undertaken to encourage stakeholder involvement and coordination with the OAWG programme.
+Broader activities at the international and national level will be undertaken to encourage stakeholder involvement and coordination with the OAWG programme.
 The aim will be to link NMI "best practice" for SI-traceable purity assignment to needs in specific sectors (e.g. pharmacopeias, commercial RM production, standards for use in environmental, food safety and clinical chemistry) and as necessary for the implementation by regulatory agencies (e.g. USP, EDQM, CODEX, EC, WADA,) and by accreditation bodies (e.g. ILAC MRA Signatories for ISO/IEC, ISO 17034, ISO 15194) of specific requirements for the value assignment of pure organic materials.

-New technical challenges for purity assignment proposed for consideration by the OAWG, whether by a workshop, pilot study or key comparison are substances with molar masses in the range (400-1000) g/mol lacking UV-chromophores, organic salts and the measurement of enantiomeric purity.
+New technical challenges for purity assignment proposed for consideration by the OAWG, whether by workshop, pilot study or key comparison are substances with molar masses in the range (400-1000) g/mol lacking UV-chromophores, organic salts and the measurement of enantiomeric purity.
 BIPM will continue to act as the coordinating laboratory for Track A purity comparisons and, where requested, will take a lead role in specific stakeholder engagement and liaison.
 This could include hosting workshops on purity assignment for specific measurement sectors.
 The OAWG members will be expected to continue to provide guidance and input to BIPM for the selection of the measurands and the design of the format for these comparisons.

 Next Generation Measurements for Matrix Materials.
-A large majority (85%) of OAWG members have indicated that Track A comparisons with matrix materials are considered of high priority and are critical for the demonstration of capabilities and maintaining CMCs.
+A large majority (85%) of OAWG members have indicated that Track A comparisons with matrix materials are considered of high priority and are critical for demonstration of capabilities and maintaining CMCs.
 It is also recognized that the new challenges for organic analysis measurement science for matrix materials involve robust yet accurate certifications for multifaceted measurands (e.g., isomers, enantiomers) in a single matrix material.
-In addition, measurands present at ultra-trace levels (ng/g or pg/ $\mu$ L) that are commonly encountered in environmental, food safety and clinical diagnostics sectors also present unique challenges.
-A priority area for the demonstration of comparability for reference materials, PT scheme reference values and other measurement services are the determination of hormones and other biomarkers in biofluids, often at levels at pg/ $\mu$ L in blood and serum.
+In addition, measurands present at ultra-trace levels (ng/g or pg/ μ L) that are commonly encountered in environmental, food safety and clinical diagnostics sectors also present unique challenges.
+A priority area for the demonstration of comparability for reference materials, PT scheme reference values and other measurement services are the determination of hormones and other biomarkers in biofluids, often at levels at pg/ μ L in blood and serum.
 Additionally, the measurement of excretion by-products of hormones, drugs of abuse and other trace-level pharmaceuticals in urine and environmental matrix materials, such as drinking water and wastewater, present similar challenges.

 As new methodologies are being applied to the characterization and certification of matrix reference materials, the institutes leading their development have the responsibility of identifying and accounting for measurement biases that can potentially arise during value assignment and ultimately ensure the validity of the certification.
 Workshops have been held by the OAWG to examine this issue and will continue to be a priority.
-The issue of CRM commutability and translation of higher-order services to routine testing laboratories and fit-for-purpose field assays also remains a highly pertinent issue, especially for the application of clinical diagnostics CRMs used in a calibration hierarchy.
-The OAWG aims to address this important area for clinical CRMs through initial technical workshop engagements with critical stakeholders, including JCTLM members.
-Workshops will aim to also assess the traceability and accuracy of such methods to better underpin measurement services worldwide.
+The issue of CRM commutability and translation of higher-order services to routine testing laboratories and fit-for-purpose field assays also remains a highly pertinent issue, especially for the application of clinical diagnostics CRMs used in a calibration hierarchy.11 The OAWG aims to address this important area for clinical CRMs through initial technical workshop engagements with critical stakeholders, including JCTLM members.